cyruslk/anne-marie-cyrus-programming-courses/README.md

 - Fetching data from external API's.
 For bigger projects we'll do later:
   - Have a look here: https://github.com/toddmotto/public-apis
   - Have a look here: https://any-api.com/
-- Alo, let's see if we can fix your git when we'll meet.
+- Also, let's see if we can fix your git when we'll meet.
 Otherwise, you'll use a `c9` workspace (it's a virtual machine with git already installed).

 1. Is npm installed?
 If so, `npm init` inside a new folder.
 Inside this folder, install `prompt`, then `axios` or `request-promise`.
 Find these NPM packages on the internet!
 2. Ask the user of the program his nickname.
 Once this nickname is received, log to the consle : `Hello dear {name}`.
 If nothing was entered, prompt again.